dropkick/dotfiles/README.md

 These are my dotfiles.
 Take anything you want, but at your own risk.

+Much of this is based on how [Lars Kappert](https://github.com/webpro/) has set his system up.
+A good amount of bits and inspiration from [Dan Lowe](https://github.com/tangledhelix) here as well.

-It targets OS X systems, but since it has some defensive checks it should work on *nix as well (tested on a few Linux boxes).
+This mess targets macOS systems, but has some checks to make lots of it work on *nix as well. macOS stuff is at very least broken out into its own files.

 ## Package overview